vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 ## Global API

-It's possible to access a global state of when data loaders are fetching (navigation + calling `refresh()`) as well as when the data fetching navigation guard is running (only when navigating).
+TBD: It's possible to access a global state of when data loaders are fetching (navigation or calling `refresh()`) as well as when the data fetching navigation guard is running (only when navigating).

-- `isFetchingData`
+- `isFetchingData`: is any loader currently fetching data?
-- `isNavigationFetching`
+- `isNavigationFetching`: is navigation being hold by a loader? (implies `isFetchingData.value === true`)

 ## Limitations

 - Injections (`inject`/`provide`) cannot be used within a loader
-- Watchers and other composables can be used but **will be created in a detached effectScope** and therefore never be released. **This is why, using composables should be avoided**.
+- Watchers and other composables can be used but **will be created in a detached effectScope** and therefore never be released. **This is why, using composables within loaders should be avoided**.
+Global composables like stores or other loaders can be used inside loaders as they do not rely on a local (component-bound) scope.

 # Drawbacks